-On 13 May, communist Cambodian forces seized the American-owned containership, SS Mayaguez, off Koh Tang Island, Cambodia.
+On 13 May 1975, communist Cambodian forces seized the U.S.-owned containership Mayaguez, off Koh Tang Island, Cambodia.
 Both Vega and Harold E. Holt made full speed ahead for the area, while American forces soon mobilized for quick and decisive strikes to gain the release of the ship and its crew from the hands of the Cambodians.
-Arriving on the 15th, Vega stood by to provide services while Harold E. Holt moved in and delivered a detachment of Marines, who boarded the containership.
-While the incident was brought to a conclusion by the swift recapture of the ship and her crew, the routine task of conducting underway replenishments to ships of the 7th Fleet in southeast Asian waters continued unabated in the wake of the fall of Vietnam and Cambodia.
+Arriving on the 15th, Vega stood by to provide services while Harold E. Holt moved in and delivered a detachment of marines, who boarded the containership.
+While the incident was brought to a conclusion by the swift recapture of the ship and her crew, the routine task of conducting underway replenishments to ships of the Seventh Fleet in southeast Asian waters continued unabated in the wake of the fall of Vietnam and Cambodia.

-On 21 January 1977, Vega shifted to berth 23 south, Mare Island Naval Shipyard, to commence standdown prior to inactivation.
-She was decommissioned on 29 April 1977 and struck from the Navy list the same day.
+On 21 January 1977, Vega shifted to berth 23 south, Mare Island Naval Shipyard, Vallejio, Calif., to commence standdown prior to inactivation.
+She was decommissioned and stricken from the Naval Vessel Register on 29 April 1977.

-Vega earned 10 battle stars for her service to units of the 7th Fleet during the Vietnam war.
+Vega earned 10 battle stars for her service to units of the Seventh Fleet during the Vietnam war.